 \$1,000/mo means only medium to large companies can afford it.
 They'll have buying processes around annual budgets, approvals, ROIs, demos.
 You will be compared to alternatives and weighed.
-You'll be asked to give a discount.
 You need to be a part of that conversation which means a real sales force, sales materials, impressive logos, case studies, and referenceable customers.
 Features might need to include things that big companies need that others don't, like role-based access privileges and integration with LDAP.
 This can be a surprisingly difficult zone to become profitable in, because the sales and marketing motions and engineering costs are the same as for much larger sales, but without the attendant revenue.